SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

     prioritized accordingly while maintaining scalability on the server, since the metadata that the server sends still remains the same for all the connections.

-3. Video contains partial frames and full frames, which need to be distinguished so that full frames can be indicated to the network.
-The application may, for example, mark all packets of key frames with the highest priority to indicate that they should not be dropped.

-    Requirement: REQ-PACKET-PRIORITY, REQ-MEDIA-KEYFRAME (defined in {{x-req-def}}).

-    Impact: Streaming continuity is improved with lesser impact to continuity/quality of service by prioritizing full frames during reactive events and in challenging networks.

-4. In loss-prone networks or during Reactive Management events, if all packets of an application flow (UDP 4-tuple) such as live broadcast or on-demand video streaming are treated the same, it limits the ability to maximize network utilization and use the transiently available bandwidth.
+3. In loss-prone networks or during Reactive Management events, if all packets of an application flow (UDP 4-tuple) such as live broadcast or on-demand video streaming are treated the same, it limits the ability to maximize network utilization and use the transiently available bandwidth.
 Dropping or delaying of (media) packets randomly is likely to lower network utilization